awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 arn:aws:iam::111122223333:role/development/apps/prod-iam-role-NodeInstanceRole-621LVEXAMPLE
 ```

 When specifying a **Role ARN** in the configuration map that includes a path other than `/`, you must drop the path\.
-The ARN above would be specified as the following:
+The ARN above should be specified as the following:

 ```
 arn:aws:iam::111122223333:role/prod-iam-role-NodeInstanceRole-621LVEXAMPLE